leahgarrett/image-management-system/docs/project-conventions.md

 - Makes PRs easy to understand
 - Helps multiple people work in parallel

+## Git branching strategy

+We follow a **trunk-based development** approach:

+- `main` is the single long-lived branch
+- All feature work happens in short-lived branches
+- Branches are merged back to `main` frequently (ideally daily or every few days)
+- All merges to `main` use **squash merge** to keep history clean
+- The main branch is protected in Github using a ruleset that requires at least one review and passing checks before merging

+**Why trunk-based?**

+- Reduces merge conflicts
+- Encourages small, incremental changes
+- Simplifies CI/CD and deployment
+- Keeps the team aligned on a single source of truth

+**Merge strategy:**

+- Use **squash and merge** when merging PRs to `main`
+- This combines all commits from the branch into a single commit
+- Write a clear commit message for the squashed commit
+- Delete the feature branch after merging

 ## Commit messages

 Write clear, descriptive commit messages using this format: